apollographql/apollo-kotlin/design-docs/Threading.md

 ## Appendix-2 Non-goal: Atomic Cached Requests

-Apollo Android has no concept of "Atomic request".
+Apollo Kotlin has no concept of "Atomic request".
 Launching the same request twice in a row will most likely end up in the request being sent to the network twice even if the first one will ultimately cache it (but this is not guaranteed either):

 ```kotlin
 val response1 = launch {